ENVIRONMENTAL RISKS AND OPPORTUNITIES

 There is no single method for determining significant environmental aspects, however, the method and criteria used should provide consistent results.
 The organization sets the criteria for determining its significant environmental aspects.
 Environmental criteria are the primary and minimum criteria for assessing environmental aspects.
 Criteria can relate to the environmental aspect (e.g. type, size, frequency, etc) or the environmental impact (e.g. scale, severity, duration, exposure).
 Other criteria may also be used.
 An environmental aspect might not be significant when only considering environmental criteria.
 It can, however, reach or exceed the threshold for determining significance when other criteria are considered.
 These other criteria can include organizational issues, such as legal requirements or interested party concerns.
 These other criteria are not intended to be used to downgrade an aspect that is significantly based on its environmental impact.
 A significant environmental aspect can result in one or more significant environmental impacts, and can, therefore, result in risks and opportunities that need to be addressed to ensure the organization can achieve the intended outcomes of its environmental management system.

 Identification and evaluation of significant environmental aspects, especially in the planning phase, is the most fundamental part of ISO 14001.
-To understand the environmental aspects and impacts is one of the key success factors of implementing an ISO 14001 EMS.
+Understanding the environmental aspects and impacts is one of the key success factors of implementing an ISO 14001 EMS.
 In the language of ISO 14001, “an environmental aspect is an element of an organization’s activities, products, or services that has or may have an impact on the environment.”An environmental aspect is a way your activity, service, or product impacts the environment.
 The activity can be defined as “A Task or Operation general occurring within the Organization.
 Environment impact can be defined as “Any change to the environment, whether adverse or beneficial, wholly or partially resulting from an organization’s activities, products, or services.”An environmental impact is a change in the environment.
 Environmental impacts are caused by environmental aspects.
-In the following steps, you will find a basic, systematic approach to identifying, evaluating and managing environmental aspects.
+In the following steps, you will find a basic, systematic approach to identifying, evaluating, and managing environmental aspects.

 1.Definition of the EMS scope